jokoss/newwebsite/RENDER-DEPLOYMENT-TROUBLESHOOTING.md

 1. Update the main `render-setup.sh` script to avoid creating directories in restricted locations
 2. Ensure all file operations are performed in locations where the application has write permissions
 3. Implement proper error handling and fallbacks for all operations
+4. Optimize the Docker image size and build process
+5. Add more comprehensive health checks and monitoring
+6. Document the deployment process and environment requirements in detail

+## Recent Improvements

+The latest changes include:

+1. **Improved Directory Handling**:
+   - The setup script now tries multiple possible directory locations
+   - It uses the first writable directory it finds
+   - It creates symbolic links to persistent storage when available

+2. **Better Error Recovery**:
+   - The application can now recover from missing server files
+   - A fallback mechanism ensures the server can start even if some setup steps fail
+   - Detailed logging helps diagnose issues quickly

+3. **Enhanced Permissions Management**:
+   - Directories are created with proper permissions during the Docker build
+   - The application runs as a non-root user for better security
+   - Persistent storage is properly linked to application directories

 ## Additional Resources